-- (a) In LI District, the maximum gross floor area of shall be 30,000 square feet. - (b) Operations standards set forth in Sec.
+- (a) In LI District, the maximum gross floor area shall be 30,000 square feet. - (b) In the AG District, the maximum gross floor area shall be 15,000 square feet. - (c) Operations standards set forth in Sec.
 26-5.14, General Performance Standards, shall be examined in detail during the special exception review process.

-3. Manufacturing, Assembly, and Fabrication, Intensive351
+4. Manufacturing, Assembly, and Fabrication, Intensive350

-Storage of manufactured petroleum and coal products shall comply with the following standards:

-- (a) Gravel or paved roadways shall be provided to all storage tanks. - (b) Security fencing, a minimum of six feet in height, shall be provided along the entire boundary of the facility. - (c) Storage tanks protected by either an attached extinguishing system approved by the fire marshal, or an approved floating roof, shall not be located closer to an exterior property line than a distance of either the diameter or the height of the tank, whichever is greater.
+- (a) In the AG, RC, EMP, and LI Districts, only game processing is allowed under this use type. - (b) Storage of manufactured petroleum and coal products shall comply with the following standards: - (1) Gravel or paved roadways shall be provided to all storage tanks. - (2) Security fencing, a minimum of six feet in height, shall be provided along the entire boundary of the facility. - (3) Storage tanks protected by either an attached extinguishing system approved by the fire marshal, or an approved floating roof, shall not be located closer to an exterior property line than a distance of either the diameter or the height of the tank, whichever is greater.
 However, regardless of the diameter or height of the tank, in no event shall the required distance be greater than 120 feet.
 Storage tanks not equipped as indicated above shall not be located closer to an exterior property line than a distance equal to 1.5 times of either the diameter or the height of the tank, whichever is greater.
 However, regardless of the diameter or height of the tank, in no event shall the required distance be greater than 175 feet.
-Storage tanks and loading facilities shall be located a minimum of 500 feet from any existing dwelling or Residential zoning district. - (d) All storage facilities shall comply with the latest regulations of the National Fire Protection Association.
+Storage tanks and loading facilities shall be located a minimum of 500 feet from any existing dwelling or Residential zoning district.